University of Rochester Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At University of Rochester, approximately 45% of students took out student loans averaging $7,216 a year.
-That adds up to $28,864 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At University of Rochester, approximately 40% of students took out student loans averaging $7,891 a year.
+That adds up to $31,564 over four years for those students.

 The student loan default rate at University of Rochester is 1.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do University of Rochester Graduates Make?students who graduate from University of Rochester with a bachelor's degree go on to jobs where they make an average salary of $61,200 in their early years.
-That's great news for University of Rochester students since it is 50% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do University of Rochester Graduates Make?bachelor's degree recipients from University of Rochester make around $61,200 per year during the early years of their employment.
+That's great news for University of Rochester students since it is 54% more than the average college graduate's salary of $39,802 per year.